Bridging Visa Australia

 Immigration will often grant you this type of visa for a fixed term which will allow you time to exit the country or lodge another application.

 Depart on BVE – consequences

 There are serious consequences that follow after you exit Australia on a BVE.
-This is known as “special return criteria” where you may suffer a period of exclusion from Australia or ban from having a further visa granted for Australia.
+This is known as “special return criteria” where you may suffer a period of exclusion from Australia or a ban from a further visa grant for Australia.

 BVE ban duration

-The duration of this ban will depend on the sort of visa you are applying for and your circumstances for something that I advise on regularly and you should get independent immigration legal advice if you wish to make an application for Australia after exiting on a BVE.
+The duration of this ban will depend on the sort of visa you are applying for and your circumstances.
+This is something that I advise on regularly and you should get independent immigration legal advice if you wish to make an application for Australia after exiting on a BVE.

-Although your bridging visa may be granted (and you may have received a letter from Immigration saying that you have been granted this visa) take care to note that this visa will usually only come “into effect” when your existing visa expires and will remain in place while your new visa application is being considered.
-For example, suppose you are a holder of a Subclass 600 Visitor Visa.
-And you apply for a Subclass 482 Temporary Skills Shortage Visa while onshore.
+Although your bridging visa may be granted (and you may have received a letter from Immigration saying that you have been granted this visa) take care.
+This visa usually only comes “into effect” when your existing visa expires and remains in place while the Department considers your new visa application.
+For example, suppose you are a holder of a subclass 600 Visitor visa.
+And you apply for a subclass 482 Temporary Skills Shortage visa while onshore.